Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group

 By Global Torelli Theorem for K3 surfaces \cite{PS}, \cite{BR}, the type of the abstract group $G=Clos(G)$ which is equivalent to the isomorphism class of the coinvariant lattice $S_G$, and the type of the degeneration give the main invariants of the degeneration.

-For groups $G=Clos(G)$ of order $|G|>6$, classification of degenerations of arbitrary codimension and Picard lattices $S$ is given in tables of \cite{Nik9}---\cite{Nik12}.
-In this paper, applying the same results and methods, we give similar classification of degenerations of arbitrary codimension and Picard lattices $S$ for the groups $G=D_6$ and $C_4$.
-It is given in Table 2 of Section \ref{sec3:D6} for $D_6$ and in Table 5 of Section \ref{sec4:C4} for $C_4$ where we give all possible types of degenerations in the column $Deg$.
-We use the standard notations $\aaa_n$, $\ddd_n$, $\eee_n$ for connected components of Dynkin diagrams with $n$ vertices, and $A_n$, $D_n$, $E_n$ for the corresponding root lattices.
+For groups $G=Clos(G)$ of order $|G|>4$ and $G=C_4$ classification of degenerations of arbitrary codimension and Picard lattices $S$ is given in tables of \cite{Nik9}---\cite{Nik13}.
+In this paper, applying the same results and methods, we give similar classification of degenerations of arbitrary codimension and Picard lattices $S$ for the group $G=(C_2)^2$.
+It is given in Table 1 where we give all possible types of degenerations in the column $Deg$.
+We use the standard notations $\aaa_n$, $\ddd_n$, $\eee_n$ for connected components of Dynkin diagrams with $n$ vertices (see \cite{Bou}), and $A_n$, $D_n$, $E_n$ the corresponding root lattices.
 By $\Gamma_1\amalg\Gamma_2$ we denote the disjoint union of diagrams $\Gamma_1$ and $\Gamma_2$ and by $\oplus$ the orthogonal sum of lattices.
 By $kM$ we denote the orthogonal sum of $k$ copies of a lattice $M$.
-For the given degeneration $Deg$, at the same line, using results of \cite{Nik1}, we give the genus of the lattices $S$ by $\rk S$ and the discriminant quadratic form $q_S$ in notations of \cite{CS}.
+For a given degeneration $Deg$, at the same line, using results of \cite{Nik1}, we give the genus of the lattices $S$ by $\rk S$ and the discriminant quadratic form $q_S$ in notations of \cite{CS}.
 By $\ast$, we denote cases when we also prove that the lattice $S$ is unique up to isomorphisms for the given type.